 - Some chemicals can interfere with a child's growth and development.

 - Children's bodies are small so they can take in more chemicals in proportion to their body weight than adults.

 - Children can come in contact with more chemicals through how they interact with their environment (e.g. hand-to-mouth behavior).

 chemicals of high concern to children

 The Health Department receives reports from manufacturers on the presence of these chemicals in children’s products offered for sale in Vermont.
 The reports are available online in searchable spreadsheets.
 Search for a children's product that was reported

-There were 20 more chemicals added to the list in 2019.
-Below you will find information on each of the additional 20 chemicals sorted by CAS (Chemical Abstracts Service) number.
+There were more chemicals added to the list in 2019.
+Below you will find information on the additional chemicals sorted by CAS (Chemical Abstracts Service) number.
 Click on "Chemical" in the table heading to sort by chemical, or search for a chemical in the search box.
 The information on these chemicals is in draft format and will be finalized after rulemaking has been completed.

 |84-69-5||Diisobutyl phthalate (DIBP)|

 |85535-84-8||Short-chain chlorinated paraffins|

 These are other agencies that regulate chemicals and consumer products: